tintoy/tintoy.io/_posts/2016-11-12-writing-a-terraform-provider.md

 The goal was to get Terraform talking to [Dimension Data CloudControl](https://docs.mcp-services.net/display/DEV/Welcome+to+the+CloudControl+documentation+portal), the control plane for our cloud compute facilities (the Managed Cloud Platform, or MCP).

 As it turns out, you need to put a fair bit of thought into the design of your driver.
-This post is code-free, but in the following post we'll be diving into the Terraform driver model, with plenty of code examples.

 ## Terraform's conceptual model